-<Flow chart for Reporting Completion of Research Ethics Education Programs>
+<Flow chart for Reporting Completion of Research Ethics Education Programs> completion number in the e-Rad application information entry screen.

 JST requires researchers of the projects to enroll in and complete designated units of the eAPRIN (ex-CITI Japan) e-learning program.
 All researchers of an accepted proposal are required to complete the designated units of the eAPRIN (ex-CITI Japan) e-learning program (excluding those who have already completed the designated modules at their institution or in another JST program).